eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

   });

 ```

-In this step, we added a reference to the point layer (trailheads).
+**Step 1.5 In this step, we add the point layer (trailheads) to the map.

-**Step 1.5 Add the following single line of code immediately after the 3 lines of code shown below (lines 28-30.
+Add the following single line of code immediately after the 3 lines of code shown below (lines 28-30.
 This may vary if you have extra blank lines).**

 ```javascript
 map.add(featureLayer);